valdanchev/dynamic-documents-with-jupyter-notebook/README.md

-# Dynamic Documents with Jupyter Notebook
+# Dynamic Documents with Jupyter Notebook for Reproducible Workflows

 A tutorial on reproducible workflow and dynamic documents with Jupyter Notebook for the BITSS Research Transparency and Reproducibility Training (RT2), September 3, 2021.